 A similar diffusion phenomena occurs in vegetables as wells as meat.
 In the montage to the left, I soaked six, 2" diameter red skin potatoes in a 7% salt brine, following the same imaging procedure as with the pork slices.

-The top hemisphere was peeled to expose the potato flesh (thus the faceted edges).
-Interestingly, potato skin, at least in 32F water, and perhaps waxed or treated by the producer to improve shelf life, is impermeable to salt, which is why no salt band appears on the bottom edge of each slice.
+The top hemisphere was peeled to expose the potato flesh and remove the "cortex" layer just below the skin (thus the faceted edges).
+The cortex has a different cellular structure than the interior, and might distort the diffusion results.
+Interestingly, potato skin, at least in 32F water, is impermeable to salt, which is why no salt band appears on the bottom edge of each slice.
+Perhaps the waxy nature of the potato's skin (the periderm) is the cause.

 As you can see, the salt front slowly marches steadily in towards the potato center.
 Since the potato is in an ionic bath of fixed concentration, the concentration profile roughly follows a complex error function: